kessler24/predicting_daily_land_average_earth_temperature/README.md

 3. To update the `conda-linux-64.lock` file, run `conda-lock -k explicit --file environment.yml -p linux-64` in the terminal

-4. Remember to rebuild the Docker image locally and make sure it runs locally with `docker compose up` and remotely in the GitHub Actions.
+4. Remember to rebuild the Docker image locally and make sure it runs locally with `docker compose up`.

-5. Open the `docker-compose.yml` to update the tag from Docker.
+5. To make sure the Docker image builds properly, check GitHub Actions on GitHub.com.
+Ensure the latest Docker image published sucessfully with a green check icon (note: it will take up to 10 minutes for the Docker image to build).

-6. Run `git add .`
-       `git commit -m 'add new dependencies'`
+6. Run `git add modified_file_name` (Remember to add all files with edits i.e. `git add environment.yml`) `git commit -m 'add new dependencies'`
        `git push -u origin new-branch-name` to push the local changes to the GitHub repo.